adabardiz/sign-language-to-speech-text/README.md

 An algorithm that detects sign language, turns it into text (and also reads out individual signs) and then turns it into speech by combining all signs into a logical sentence.
 (ASL Grammar is different from normal spoken grammar so the last step is necessary)

-THIS IS MY PERSONAL PROJECT FOR SCHOOL, FEEL FREE TO READ MY DEVLOGS!

 UPDATES DAILY. (hopefully)

 Daily log: